braunfuss/Palantiri/docs/processing.rst

 .. highlight:: console

 ::
+    $ cd events
 		$ palantiri_cluster
 		Usage: palantiri_cluster eventname_date

+The command needs to be executed in the events folder.
 The desired stations in each array can be given/modified in the eventname_date.config file, also allowing for manual array creation.
 As input a comma separated list of station names is expected in the format::